Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/urp-universal-renderer.md

 For more information on how Unity works with the Stencil buffer, see [ShaderLab: Stencil](https://docs.unity3d.com/Manual/SL-Stencil.html).

-In URP, you can use bits 0-15 of the stencil buffer for custom rendering effects.
+In URP, you can use bits 0 to 3 of the stencil buffer for custom rendering effects.
+This means you can use stencil indices 0 to 15.

 ### Compatibility